 First Person Camera

 Adds a camera at the eye position of the avatar.
-If virtual reality has been enabled, this will also enable head tracking for all headset supported natively by Unity (at the moment OpenVR, Oculus, Gear VR, Cardboard and Hololens).
+If virtual reality has been enabled, this will also enable head tracking for VR headsets.

-This will enable networked multiplayer for Humanoids.
-Optionally, a Third Person Avatar can be selected which is then used for representations of the avatar on remote clients.
+For networking setups, a remote avatar has to be selected which is used for the representation of the avatar on remote clients.
 This enables you to optimise the avatar mesh between first and third person views of the same avatar.

 |Show Real Objects||Shows the tracking devices in the scene.
 See also The Real World.|